SalesforceCommerceCloud/commerce-sdk/README.md

 Starting July 31st 2024, all endpoints in the Shopper context API will require the `siteId` parameter for new customers.
 This field is marked as optional for backward compatibility and will be changed to mandatory tentatively by January 2025.

-## :warning: Planned future release will contain breaking changes :warning:
-Due to an issue with the generation of the type definitions, an upcoming release of the SDK will change type definitions to include namespaces.
-As this is a breaking change, a new major version will be released (v5.0.0).
-Only the names of the types will change, not their contents or any of the exported code.
-If you only use JavaScript, or if you use TypeScript but only import the client classes, then your usage **will not change**.
-You will likely only need to make changes if you import the type definitions directly.

 ## Prerequisites

 Download and install Node.js and npm [here](https://nodejs.org/en/download/).